Photo by Robert Hood / Fred Hutch News Service

 Drawing on deep expertise

 Galloway is just one of several world leaders in pathogen-associated cancers at the Hutch, said Clurman.
 Her peers in the field include Dr. Nina Salama, a renowned expert in H. pylori, the bacterium associated with ulcers and stomach cancer; and Dr. Edus “Hootie” Warren, an immunologist who researches Burkitt lymphoma, a cancer common in sub-Saharan Africa that is commonly linked to infection with Epstein-Barr virus, or EBV.
-Salama holds the Dr. Penny E. Petersen Memorial Chair and was the first researcher to sequence the H. pylori genome.
+Salama holds the Dr. Penny E. Petersen Memorial Chair and developed some of the first genomic tools to identify H. pylori strains most associated with stomach cancer.

 Warren also heads Fred Hutch Global Oncology, which grew out of collaborations between Hutch researchers and Ugandan scientists examining the role of viruses such as Kaposi sarcoma herpesvirus, EBV, HPV and HIV in the development of cancer.
 In 2008, the scientific partnership was formalized in the UCI/Hutchinson Center Cancer Alliance.